ilijaljubicic/mikan/readme.md

 to include the port number in production environment.

 # Requirements
-Must have Java 8 installed.
+Must have [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) and [SBT](http://www.scala-sbt.org/) installed.

 # Installation and running the server
 Download or clone this repository, then unpack the source code to a directory of your choice.